the LARES TREK

 Facts and Figures:

-Today you will receive an authentic peek into what life is like here in the Andes.
-Departing from Cuncani, we will walk for 6km/ 3.7mi to Lares, passing through communities that grow native crops such as Quinoa and Tarwi.
+During this day, you’ll get an authentic peek into what life is like here in the Andes.
+Departing from Cuncani, we’ll walk for 6km/ 3.7mi to Lares, passing through communities that grow native crops such as Quinoa and Tarwi.
 Along our way, we will pass women weavers who will show us their handmade, naturally-dyed weavings called llicas, and you will have the opportunity to buy their work directly from them.
 Upon arriving at Lares, we will relax in the hot springs before being picked up by our vans who will drive us to the Sacred Valley.
 There, we will take a scenic 2.5-hour train ride to Aguas Calientes, the town that sits below Machu Picchu, to spend the night.
 Upon arrival in Aguas Calientes, you will have the opportunity to choose a restaurant among many options.
 (Dinner is not included) We will then check in to our three star accommodation for the evening, in preparation of a big following day.

 Facts and Figures: